EDUCATION: Local Control

-As a former member of the Salt Lake City School Board, I consistently supported reasonable decisions of our neighborhood local schools even if I didn't agree with them.
+As a former member of the Salt Lake City School Board, I consistently supported reasonable decisions of neighborhood local schools even if I didn't agree with them.
 Under state law, local School Community Councils have legislative power to speak on behalf of their schools.
-In order to improve our schools, teachers and parents need more choices in our public school system.
+In order to improve our schools, teachers and parents need more control in how their public schools are managed and operated.

 All of our children deserve a quality education!
-North Davis students, low-income students, and minority students need community leaders who will fight for resources to help them become educated citizens not wards of the state.
-We cannot afford to allow our children to lag behind the rest of the world while students from other countries take away better paying jobs.
-Residents have demanded better education for years.
+North Davis students, low-income students, and minority students need community leaders who will fight for local authority and adequate resources directed towards local schools, teachers, and students to help students become educated, productive citizens not wards of the state.
+We cannot afford to allow our children to lag behind the rest of the world while students from other countries and other states take away better-paying jobs.
+Residents have demanded better education for decades.
 We have waited too long for real educational reform.
-VOTE NOW FOR CHANGE!
+VOTE NOW FOR POSITIVE CHANGE!

-Our parents and students deserve greater choices in education.
+Our teachers and parents deserve greater control over education.

 Teachers and parents working together making their own decisions will enable our children to get the quality education they deserve and better able to qualify for, obtain, and enjoy better paying jobs.
-By having State statutory law authorizing local school community councils exclusive power of the use of School Trust Land funds allocated to local schools, teachers and parents can begin to influence real substantive decisions as to how crucial resources are to be directed to improve the quality of education for their students.
+Even now, current State statutory law authorizing local school community councils exclusive power of the use of School Trust Land funds allocated to local schools, teachers and parents are in the beginning stages to influence real substantive decisions as to how crucial resources are to be directed to improve the quality of education for their students.
 One day, local school community councils may even be entrusted with the authority to hire and fire its own school principal.
 Local school decision-making directs responsibility back to teachers and parents giving them more personal investment and incentive to increase their personal involvement in schools and make better decisions that are unique to the individual needs of students in their schools.